truongtuanphat/qaf-framework-maven/README.md

 # qaf-framework-maven
-Complete framework for automation test
+Completing framework for automation test

 For watching reports using Firefox: about:config -> security.fileuri.strict_origin_policy = false